haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Components: V, S, M (a small replica of you made from materials worth at least 5 gp) Duration: Concentration, up to 1 day You create an illusory copy of yourself that lasts for the duration.
 The copy can appear at any location within range that you have seen before, regardless of intervening obstacles.
 The illusion looks and sounds like you but is intangible.
 If the illusion takes any damage, it disappears, and the spell ends.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 172

 You can use your action to move this illusion up to twice your speed, and make it gesture, speak, and behave in whatever way you choose.
 It mimics your mannerisms perfectly.
 You can see through its eyes and hear through its ears as if you were in its space.
 On your turn as a bonus action, you can switch from using its senses to using your own, or back again.
 While you are using its senses, you are blinded and deafened in regard to your own surroundings.